 Certification

-One of the first things I consider when looking for Chinese carbon wheels is if they have a 3rd party certification or have passed other safety standards.
+Another thing I consider when looking for Chinese carbon wheels is whether they have a 3rd party certification or have passed other safety standards.

 UCI-approved wheels must pass the UCI impact test (and other bureaucratic requirements).
 You can learn more about it here.
 Other common safety standards include ISO 4210.